astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 the same thing.
 The $m$ in Equation {eq}`newUgrav` is defined in terms of how strongly masses pull on each other through gravity.
 The
-$m$ in Equation {eq}`new2law` is defined in terms of how much an objects velocity changes when you push on it.
+$m$ in Equation {eq}`new2law` is defined in terms of how much an object's velocity changes when you push on it.
 There's nothing in those two definitions that says those two *have* to be the same thing!
 It's a huge assumption and a complete mathematical slight of hand trick to define them with the same letter $m$ in the first place.